andrew-d/blog/content/post/password-cracking.md

 ## Cracking Tips

-In addition to brute-force, I’d recommend grabbing a wordlist to use.
+In addition to brute-force, I'd recommend grabbing a wordlist to use.
 This is much faster than running through the entire keyspace, and can often make the difference between cracking and not cracking a hash.
 If you want to do this, grab rtorrent, which is a fast, console-based torrent client, and a wordlist.
-I’ve heard good things about this wordlist, for example.
-Either way, here’s what I did:
+I've heard good things about this wordlist, for example.
+Either way, here's what I did:

 ```